Turbodunker/lsm-bpf/Building-blocks.md

 * Evaluation criteria: A collection of tests to evaluate the implementation of the building block

 ## Block read-operations for directory and all files in that directory.
-* System Call: execve.
-Why? earliest syscall I can trace
+* System Call or Kernel function: file_permission - why? only called
 * Input/Hook:
     1. inode_permission: Called right before file is opened.
 Gives inode and permission mask
     2. file_permission: Called right before read or write operation is performed.
 Gives file object and it's permission mask
 * Objective: Block all read(and only read!) accesses to this directory and it's files.
 All sub-directories of the target directory should not be affected.
 * Pre-requisites: Inode number of the directory in question.
 * Evaluation criteria: Are sym- and hardlinks blocked for reading?
 Can we still write to and execute files in the directory?
 Does it work for mounted directories?
 Can you bypass with alias?
+Concrete examples where the same file can have multiple names are hard links, bind mounts, and chroot.
 * Test structure: $HOME/secret/subsecret/subsubsecret
 * Sicne